aviaviavi/toodles/README.md

 [![Hackage](https://img.shields.io/hackage/v/toodles.svg)](https://hackage.haskell.org/package/toodles)

 Toodles scrapes your entire repository for TODO entries and organizes them so you can manage your project directly from the code.
-View, filter, sort, and then edit your TODO's with an easy to use web application.
-When you're done, commit and push your changes and share changes with your team!
+View, filter, sort, and edit your TODO's with an easy to use web application.
+When you make changes via toodles, the edits will be applied directly the TODO entries in your code.
+When you're done, commit and push your changes to share them with your team!

 ![Toodles Screenshot](https://i.imgur.com/DEwzMYn.png)